 Andrew Pietruszka, Ph.D. | Underwater Archaeologist, Scripps Institution of Oceanography-University of California, San Diego

-Registration for the 2023 Recovery Innovation Technology Summit is Now Open!
+The 2023 Recovery Innovation Technology Summit has completed!

-Want to attend the Inaugural Recovery Innovation Technology Summit in-person?
-Can’t join us in-person and want to join us virtually?
+Want to attend the Inaugural Recovery Innovation Technology Summit next year?
+Join our email list.

 *Registration fee covers all three days of the summit